June 27-29, 2025 at the Seminoe State Park near Rawlins, Wyoming

 Nature happens despite the weather.
 Wyoming BioBlitz will take place rain or shine.

 Audubon Rockies hosted the first BioBlitz in 2008.
 The Biodiversity Institute joined as a partner in 2014 and has been involved ever since.
-The BioBlitz is a 24-hour event in which teams of scientists, teachers, volunteers, environmental educators, and community members join forces to find, identify, and learn about as many local plant, insect, and animal species as possible.
+The BioBlitz is a multi-day event in which teams of scientists, teachers, volunteers, environmental educators, and community members join forces to find, identify, and learn about as many local plant, insect, and animal species as possible.

-The Annual Wyoming Bioblittz brings together scientists and the public to survey for every type of organism we can find in an area within a couple of days.
+The Annual Wyoming BioBlitzes brings together scientists and the public to survey for every type of organism we can find in an area within a couple of days.
 The BioBlitz will be a weekend-long event in which teams of scientists, teachers, volunteers, environmental educators, and community members join forces to find, identify, and learn about as many local plant, insect, and animal species as possible.